Vision Transformers Don't Need Trained Registers: Introduction

 \cite{darcet2024vision} interpreted these high-norm tokens as a form of emergent global memory -- a mechanism through which the model stores and retrieves global information, analogous to registers in CPUs.
 Based on this interpretation, they proposed to eliminate these outlier image tokens by augmenting the input with dedicated non-image tokens during training, calling them ``register tokens.''
 This allows the patch tokens to focus solely on encoding local content, leading to improved performance on dense visual tasks.
 However, this technique requires re-training existing models from scratch with these extra register tokens, limiting its applicability in practice.

-In this work, we argue that while registers are indeed useful, the models don't need to be retrained with them.
+In this work, we argue that while registers are indeed useful, models don't need to be retrained with them.
 Instead, we show that registers can be added {\em post hoc}, without any additional training.
 To do this, we first investigate the mechanism underlying the emergence of high-norm tokens.
 We identify a sparse set of neurons -- \textit{register neurons} -- that create the outlier tokens by contributing high-norm values to them.
-By directly editing the activation maps of the register neurons during the forward pass of the network, we can induce the formation of the high-norm activations at arbitrary token positions (see \Cref{fig:teaser}).
+By directly editing the activation maps of the register neurons during the forward pass of the network, we can induce the formation of the high-norm activations at arbitrary token positions (\Cref{fig:teaser}).
 We use it to create new register tokens at \textit{test-time}, even in models that were never trained with them, by appending new tokens and activating the register neurons in their positions.

 We show that models with test-time registers provide comparable performance to models with trained registers on various downstream tasks (e.g., classification, segmentation, and depth prediction) and largely improve over models without registers for unsupervised object discovery (20-point correct localization improvement) and attention-based zero-shot segmentation (+5 mIOU).
 Next, we demonstrate that test-time registers reduce high-norm artifacts in vision-language models, improving the alignment between textual outputs and relevant visual regions.
-Finally, we leverage the emergent property of outlier tokens to mask local information, shifting their positions to appear on adversarial regions and improving robustness to typographic attacks by 43\%.
+Finally, we present a simple mathematical model capturing the observed behavior of register neurons and high-norm tokens, empirically finding that test-time attention biases can mitigate outliers and attention sinks without \textit{any} additional tokens.